-Septoplasty or nose surgery on your septum is performed by a nose surgeon to improve breathing.
-A septoplasty can be combined with rhinoplasty for a septorhinoplasty nose job that can help improve both breathing and appearance.
-Medicare item numbers may apply to your nose surgery for functional reasons if you meet strict criteria.
+Septoplasty or nose surgery on your septum is a procedure performed to improve breathing.
+A septoplasty can be combined with a rhinoplasty (septorhinoplasty) which is a nose job that can help improve both breathing and appearance.
+Medicare item numbers may apply to your nose surgery for functional reasons (problems with your breathing) if you meet the strict criteria.

-Dr Doyle is a Queensland Plastic Surgeon based on the Gold Coast and a Nose surgery expert.
-He has performed hundreds of nose jobs in the last 30 years.
+Dr Doyle is a Queensland Specialist Plastic Surgeon based on the Gold Coast and has performed hundreds of nose jobs in the last 30 years.

 What is the Septum?